office fitout in the boardroom

 Blue Print(s)

-Type of copying method often used for architectural drawings.
+An old method of copying used for architectural drawings.
 Usually used to describe the drawing of a structure which is prepared by an architect or designer for the purpose of design and planning, estimating, securing permits and actual construction.

 Brick Lintel